coagulant/django-twitter-tag/README.rst

 Library exposes each tweet ``json`` in template, adding extra attributes: ``html`` and ``datetime``.
 First one makes urls, hashtags or twitter usernames clickable, juts like you expect them to be.
 Last one provides python datetime object to ease output in templates.
-Urs are expanded by default.
+Urls are expanded by default.
 Library handles twitter exceptions gracefully, returning last successful response.

 Usage